Legally Reviewed by Matthew Dolman

 Can I file a lawsuit for sexual abuse in a California juvenile detention center?

-• You can file a lawsuit even if the abuse happened years ago thanks to California’s extended statute of limitations.
+- You can file a juvenile detention center lawsuit even if the abuse happened years ago thanks to California's extended statute of limitations.

-Why Choose File Abuse Lawsuit for Your California Sexual Abuse Case
+Why Choose File Abuse Lawsuit for Your California Juvenile Detention Sexual Abuse Lawsuit

 When you’re deciding who to trust with something this personal, you need a team that brings more than just legal experience.
 You need people who care.
 People who listen.
 People who fight tirelessly to make sure you’re treated with dignity.

-At File Abuse Lawsuit, we’re proud to offer all of that, and more:
+At File Abuse Lawsuit/Dolman Law Group, we’re proud to offer all of that, and more:

-• A Deep Commitment to Survivors: We don’t just handle cases—we care about people.
+- A Deep Commitment to Survivors: We don't just handle cases—we care about people.
 We will connect you with counseling, support services, and resources for healing.
+Our legal team is comprised of former sex crime prosecutors, federal prosecutors, and trial lawyers with significant experience litigating civil sexual abuse claims.

 We offer free, private consultations.
 We’ll never pressure you.
 And we only get paid attorney’s fees if we win money for you.
 That means you can focus on healing while we focus on justice.